-Although triathlon’s first discipline is often deemed the toughest, it’s also blessed with the lowest injury rate.
+Although triathlon’s first discipline, the swim leg, is often deemed the toughest, it’s also blessed with the lowest injury rate.
 They can happen though – so we asked qualified osteopath (and former GB powerlifter) James White to look at the most common shoulder injury swimmers get: subacromial impingement, aka 'swimmer's shoulder'.

 >>> Nine tips for dodging injury and illness as a triathlete